This blog post was sponsored by Canopy by Hilton Atlanta Midtown, but all views expressed are my own.

-Canopy Atlanta Midtown Hotel & Room Features:
+Unique Features of the Canopy Atlanta Midtown Hotel

 Location, location, location!
 Midtown Atlanta is my favorite part of the city.
 Midtown is known as the heart of Atlanta’s art district due to the large number of museums in the area.
 It is a clean, vibrant walkable neighborhood filled with great shops and restaurants.
 Midtown is also home to the largest green space in the city-Piedmont Park.
 It is the perfect place to stay in order to visit landmarks in downtown Atlanta without dealing with the crowds and traffic.

 Canopy hotel properties feature “Conscious travel” which includes Canopy bikes to help you explore the city and filtered water stations.
 Canopy team members are expert guides for that city which can be very helpful if you are a new visitor.
 When thinking of staycation ideas in Atlanta, having an expert guide can also be helpful for local restaurant, shopping and event recommendations.

 Canopy hotels have neighborhood inspired food & drink branded restaurants.
 This includes lounge areas and artisanal paid breakfast, craft cocktails, evening tastings of local spirits and rooftop bars in some locations.
 Due to low occupancy at our hotel, the restaurant onsite “Xhibit Studio Kitchen & Bar” was closed with a limited menu of bar snacks and a few pizzas.
 But, we enjoyed cocktails at the bar-an Old Fashioned and a Peach Martini.
 I cannot wait to return to try the full menu of local soul and southern foods.